 - Inadequate safety measures in place (such as cameras) that allow assault, robbery, and other criminal activity in train stations

 - Electrocutions due to train malfunctions

 Common subway accident injuries

-Often, subway accidents will usually lead to injuries similar to what you may sustain in a car accident.
+Often, subway accidents will lead to injuries similar to what you may sustain in a car accident.
 The most common injuries reported after subway crashes are:

-As stated earlier, subways don’t always need to crash to cause injury, as seen in the tragic case of a two-year-old boy who was struck and killed by a New York City subway in December.
+As stated earlier, subways don’t always need to crash to cause injury, as seen in the tragic case of a two-year-old boy struck and killed by a New York City subway in December.

 Contact a New York City train accident lawyer